Above, the set-up for animating one of the stories.

 Stories in Transit V brought together about 50 students from the Centro Provinciale per l’Istruzione degli Adulti with a fairly international group of artists, musicians and writers.
 A lot of them were returning participants, many faces were new.

 Throughout the four days we all worked together towards producing performances for three stories told by previous participants, adopting different media for each:

 - Numu Touray’s Uno per te e uno per me (One for You and One for me) with puppets

 - Amadou Diallo’s Il Vecchio e il Serpente : La storia del genio di Palermo (The Old Man and the Serpent: The Story of the Genius of Palermo) with traditional cantastorie painted story board banner

 - Dine Diallo’s Il Cacciatore e il Figlio del Re (The Huntsman and the King’s Son), animation film, in combination with live action drama.

-A full narrative report in PDF can be found here, all photos from the event can be found in our Flickr album.
+A full narrative report in PDF can be found here.

 Joan Ashworth - artist, filmmaker and independent scholar.